150mg once or twice daily

 500mg of resin or original shilajit = 1 green pea size

 Liquid shilajit should be stored inside the refrigerator or in another cool place.
 You can also store it at a room temperature.
 When you mix it with a hot liquid, it should be consumed throughout the same day.
 Cold mixtures and creams may be stored refrigerated for 1-2 weeks.
 On the other hand, solid shilajit should be stored at room temperature.
 You can also keep it in the refrigerator, but when it becomes cold, you may have some difficulty cutting the right dosage.
 If it is too hard, use a hairdryer to soften it and scissors to make the cut.
 When shilajit becomes too hot, however, it may stick to the container.
 Wait for it to cool down if this happens.
 Shilajit itself has antibacterial and antifungal properties, but we still recommend that you store it inside closed jars.
-For liquid shilajit, use the extra plastic cap provided, together with the original cap.
-Try to not to over-tighten the cap.
+For liquid shilajit try to not to over-tighten the cap.
 If you have any difficulty opening the jar, place it under running hot water for about a minute and try again.
 After you open shilajit it can be stored for a period of 2 – 3 years.
 Please be sure to keep our products out of the reach of children.

 The simple and most effective way of taking shilajit.
 You can do it any time, even on the go, to get an immediate boost of energy, enhanced attention and better mood.

 What could be a better beginning to the day than a cup of tea/coffee enriched with the pleasure of shilajit?
 You can also add it to your smoothie to make the most out of the experience, as all those raw nutrients would be absorbed better!